SIT Graduate Institute logo

 1999

-The last World Issues Program (WIP) class graduated.
+The last class of the World Issues Program (WIP) graduated.

 Late 1990s

-The MAT department created the Teacher Knowledge Project, focusing on reflective teaching.
+The MAT department created the Teacher Knowledge Project to promote reflective teaching and experiential learning.

 🏛️